Tennis player with tennis elbow

 • Healthy oils, like coconut or olive oil

-• Superfoods, like Apple Cider Vinegar
+• Superfoods, like apple cider vinegar

 • Antioxidant-rich foods, like beets

-• Fragrant spices, like ginger or tumeric
+• Fragrant spices, like ginger or turmeric

 Exercises & Stretches for Tennis Elbow

 After you have overcome the acute pain of tennis elbow, rest is usually not recommended for your condition.
-Research shows that gentle exercise can break up adhesions and reduce the pain of tennis elbow in the long-run.
-For the best results, always consult your doctor before implementing an exercise plan.
+Research shows that gentle exercise can break up adhesions and reduce the pain of tennis elbow in the long run.

-4. Isometric Wrist Extension: With your arm fully extended, elbow straight, and palm facing downward, enlist the help of a partner to create gentle resistance.
+With your arm fully extended, elbow straight, and palm facing downward, enlist the help of a partner to create gentle resistance.
 While you try to bend your wrist backward (with fingers pointing to the ceiling), your partner will use their hand to oppose your movement.
 Resist this force for 5 seconds, then release.
 Repeat exercise 10 – 12 times.

-If your pain doesn’t abate after 6 weeks of conservative measures, then you may want to consider surgery.
+If your pain doesn’t decrease after six weeks of conservative measures, then you may want to consider surgery.
 A minimally invasive procedure, like elbow arthroscopy, is a sure-fire method to permanently silence your pain.
-For innovative, and minimally invasive treatments that you can trust, contact our elbow specialists at NJ Spine & Orthopedic today!

 Related Blog Posts